AntonZakhlebayeu/cloud-drive/README.md

 npm install
 `````````

-And then you can run it with the command
+Then, in order to run the project locally, you need to configure the .env config in the server directory.
+It stores settings for jwt, mongo, files folder and static folder.
+And then write the command in the console.

 `````````console
 npm start